Who are we?

 Please be reassured that we will not release your information to third parties for them to use for their own direct marketing purposes without your prior consent.

-Organisations with whom we share data:
+Organisations we may share information with:

-We may pass your information to our third party service providers, agents subcontractors and other organisations for the purposes of completing public tasks and providing services to you on our behalf .
-However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the service, and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
+When we use third party service providers, we disclose only the personal information that is necessary to deliver the service, and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.